WeCanCodeIT/CSlides/src/fundamentals/basic-types-and-variables/index.md

 <div float="right"><img src="./resources/var5.png" /></div>

-- So lets discuss what we have done
+- So let's discuss what we have done

 - We have declared a variable called <mark>message</mark>